 Features: plastic-free bottles, anti-colic system, silicone nipple, heat resistant, durable

 Dr. Brown's glass bottles are some of the most recommended bottles.
 It is a pharmaceutical-grade borosilicate glass that is medically proven to prevent the intake of air bubbles and the vacuum effect.
-It leads to a reduction in burping and gas in babies.
+These bottles also lead to a reduction in burping and gas in babies.
 It also has silicone nipples that allow a consistent feeding flow of your baby's milk.
 Furthermore, it preserves the nutrients in breast milk and formulas.

 Features: dual anti-colic vents, BPA-free & silicone nipples, durable